 How to Find a Good Bed

 Avoid making purchases in a rush.
 Do not be quick to buy the first thing you come across.
-You should do some research before you head out to get a new bed.
+It would help if you did some research before you head out to get a new bed.
 Inquire from your friends and relatives about the products or brands they use.

 You can as well, spend a night in a reputable hotel to have a feel of the mattresses they have.
 Also, talk with the retailers when at the store to know as much as you can about the brand you are thinking of buying and if there are other better options on offer.
 Price should come in third after quality and comfort.

 Remember to try out the bed before making a purchase.
-Take your time to have a feel of how it is to that you are confident it will meet your needs and serve you for a long time.
-When going to shop for a new mattress, dress in light, comfy clothes that will not pose any issues for you or concerns for the retailer when you are testing the bed.
+Take your time to feel how it is to that you are confident it will meet your needs and serve you for a long time; when you shop for a new mattress, dress in light, comfy clothes that will not pose any issues for you or concerns for the retailer when you are testing the bed.